Node commands

 To execute a node command, just run wardend

 , followed by the command.
-If you need to specify a node to interact with, include the --node
+Specify a node by including the --node

 For example, to check the node status, run the example below using the preferred endpoint: